A deputy and two men schemed to plant over 50 bags of drugs in a man’s car in a revenge plot, authorities say

-With the help of drug-sniffing dogs, law enforcement found over 50 bags of opioids, methamphetamines and other pills, police records show.
+With the help of drug-sniffing dogs, law enforcement found more than 50 bags of opioids, methamphetamines and other pills, police records show.
 Irizarry arrested the real estate broker and allegedly signed an affidavit stating he had witnessed the man putting the drugs in his car.

 But the sheriff’s office now says the arrest was a setup.
 Irizarry, 25, was fired and charged with felony misconduct, Lee County Sheriff Carmine Marceno announced on Friday.
 The deputy, investigators said, had made a deal with a friend to arrest the victim in exchange for sexual favors and a trip to Europe.